MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 #### AAD configuration

-AAD joined devices configured for kiosk mode can sign in a Visitor account with a single button tap from the sign in screen.
-Once signed in to the visitor account, the device will not prompt for sign in again until the Visitor is explicitly signed out from the start menu or the device is restarted.
+AAD joined devices configured for kiosk mode can sign in a Visitor account with a single button tap from the sign-in screen.
+Once signed in to the visitor account, the device will not prompt for sign-in again until the Visitor is explicitly signed out from the start menu or the device is restarted.

 Visitor Auto logon can be managed via [custom OMA-URI policy](/mem/intune/configuration/custom-settings-windows-10):